LunaticNeko/glowise/README.md

 Starbound's [Industrialization 3: Starbound Edition (ISE-3)](http://community.playstarbound.com/index.php?resources/industrilization-3-starbound-edition-ise-3.2531/) mod by DraLUSAD _et al_ adds many functionalities into the game.
 With one of those things come new ore (Tin) and various gemstones as mine-able tiles.

 However, these tiles are unfortunately not affected by ore illumination mods, such as [Illuminated Ores](http://community.playstarbound.com/index.php?resources/illuminated-ores.2429/) by Amadox.
+This is because the ore illumination is done by JSON-patching the tiles files so that they emit radiant light.

 Features
 --------